-And lastly, there is a wide array of shorter and longer trips that range from sailing to cruising, often in a more boutique-styled vessel.
-These may stay solely in the Inside Passage, Cross Sound or the Prince William Sound area.
-A few longer voyages include those that cross trans-Pacific to Russia or Japan while including the Alaska Gulf, Aleutian Islands and Southwest Alaska ports.
+The most frequently chosen cruise is the week-long roundtrip Inside Passage itinerary which departs from Seattle or Vancouver and stops at several Southeast Alaska ports.
+The second most common would be a one-way, north or southbound through the Inside Passage and crossing the Gulf, with one direction traveled by sea and the other by air.
+This option allows for exploration within Alaska’s interior.
+There are many shorter and longer trips that range from sailing to cruising, often in a more boutique-styled vessel (see small-sized cruises).
+These voyages may stay solely in the Inside Passage, Cross Sound or the Prince William Sound area.
+And lastly, a few longer voyages include those that cross trans-Pacific to Russia or Japan, or turn north for the Northwest Passage (stops on these may include the Alaska Gulf, Aleutian Islands and Southwest Alaska ports).

 Next, when do you want to cruise?
 Cruising season is largely mid-May to mid-September for the most options but both pre-season and post-season choices can offer unusual port stops and extraordinary experiences.
 The warmest weather is likely in July or August but salmon runs and whale watching may be better in June or September.
-And finally, which type of experience are you after and which ports do you hope to visit?
+And finally, which type of experience are you after and which ports do you hope to explore?
 With those decisions made, you can begin to examine the options of cruiseline and sailing date that works best for you.

 Large to “Mega” Cruiseships